Turning Tabular Foundation Models into Graph Foundation Models: Ablations

-First, we provide an ablation of the G2T-FM components by removing them from G2T-FM and comparing performance. \Cref{tab:g2t_fm-ablation} shows the results of this ablation, from which we can conclude that all the components are critical for the performance of G2T-FM.
-In particular, the following observation holds.

-\begin{observation} Neighborhood feature aggregation (NFA) and classic structure-based features (SF) improve the overall performance of G2T-FM, while PEARL allows one to drastically improve performance in rare cases where standard augmented features are not sufficient. \end{observation}
+\paragraph{G2T-FM components} First, we provide an ablation of the G2T-FM components by removing them from G2T-FM and comparing performance.
+Table~\ref{tab:g2t_fm-ablation} shows the results of this ablation, from which we conclude that all the components are critical for the performance of G2T-FM.
+In particular, neighborhood feature aggregation (NFA) and classic structure-based features (SF) improve the overall performance of G2T-FM, while PEARL allows one to drastically improve performance in rare cases where standard augmented features are not sufficient.